CyVerse-learning-materials/practical-data-management-workshop/_episodes/03-metadata-standards.md

 ---
 title: "Metadata Standards"

-teaching: 30
+teaching: 15

-exercises: 0
+exercises: 15

 questions:
-- "Key question (FIXME)"
+- "What is metadata?"
+- "Why is it such a big deal?"
+- "How do I start finding and using metadata standards?"

 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand the role of metadata in modern data-intensive science"
+- "Learn how to find repositories, standards, and help"
+- "Learn how to make metadata work for you"

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Participants will learn how community and repository standards can be selected and implemented for their own datasets"
 ---

-Participants will learn how community and repository standards can be selected and implemented for their own datasets.
+Metadata Standards

+Draft learning objectives:

+Narrative:

+Dependencies from previous episode:

+    Episode:
+    Dependency:

+Products/outputs for subsequent episodes:

+    Product/output:

+User setup notes:

+    Tool/dataset/account:
+    Tool/dataset/account:

 {% include links.md %}